BerkeleyAutomation/fogros2-rt-x/README.md

 This repository contains the code for the fogros2-rt-x project.
 It is designed to work with ROS and TensorFlow for data collection.
 Note that this is a very early prototype that hacked within a week.
 Please submit any issues/bugs through github issues.
 Also checkout https://github.com/KeplerC/fogros2-rt-x/issues/1 for known issues and upcoming features.

+### Current Workflow
+Currently, it works as following:
+1. (User) configures what topics should be subscribed and how the topics are orchstrated as observation-action pair; FogROS2-RT-X library provides helper functions and utilities to streamline the process.
+2. FogROS2-RT-X stores the data with a private relational database locally, or on the edge, or on the cloud.
+By default, we use sqlite, but this can be easily adjusted.
+3. (User) manages all the collected data through the private relational database(e.g. chooses what dataset shall be exported to public).
+4. FogROS2-RT-X exports the dataset in standard RT-X data format.

+Note that this doesn't reflect the ultimate architecture.
+We welcome all the archtectual suggestions to move foward.

 ## Installation
 ### Steps
 0. Setting environment variables